BaronKhan/voice-commands-with-wordnet/README.md

 Another approach (used by Houndify) is to create a regex-style expression to denote the structure of acceptable phrases.
-For example:
+For example, a regex expression for detecting commands for attacking with a sword would look like this:

 ```
 ("attack" | "hit") . "with" . ["a"] . ("sword" | "blade")